tmrxdev/awesome-gradients/README.md

 ## Issues
 - Html2Canvas doesn't support conic gradients, i couldn't find a way to export it.
 - Some mobile scaling issues
+- From certain angles the Conic gradient looks low quality
-Feel free to contribute by making improvements, fixing issues, etc.
+- Noise doesn't always work (disabled the noise button because of this) **Feel free to contribute by making improvements, fixing issues, etc.**

 ---